bobtodd/nlp/README.md

 [pygame-install-vid]: http://www.youtube.com/watch?v=L0Cl4Crg7FE "Video for installing Pygame"
 [xquartz]: http://xquartz.macosforge.org

-[^1]: I'm not sure why that link fails, so I'll paste the URL here so you can copy it into the browser's search bar (`https://groups.google.com/forum/#!topic/nltk-users/5hojEAby6Vo`).

-[^2]: There's even a reference to straight-up Homebrew installation [here](pygame-install-3), but I haven't determined if I can get it to play with Python 3 yet.
+[^1]: There's even a reference to straight-up Homebrew installation [here](pygame-install-3), but I haven't determined if I can get it to play with Python 3 yet.
 Moreover, if you scroll down, you'll find references to the need to install Mercurial, which seems weird.
 And then it ultimately reverts to installing Pygame with `pip`.
 The `pip` version would be preferable, which seems to be what the [Coding 2 Learn](pygame-install-2) post gets at.
 Ah, this version has the Mercurial bit as well: evidently Pygame comes as a Mercurial repo.